 Not all alkaline water is equal, but before we get into that, it’s important to know how both naturally occurring alkaline water and artificial alkaline water is made:In nature, water flows down mountain streams and picks up alkaline minerals from the porous rock through which it runs, creating its higher pH level and making it naturally alkaline.
 Nothing more is done to the water to make it "alkaline" besides good old mother nature doing her thing.

-- Companies have created machines that make water alkaline through something called ionization or electrolysis.
+- Different water brands have created machines that make water alkaline through something called ionization or electrolysis.
 During electrolysis, water ionizers split apart water molecules with electricity to artificially create alkaline water.
 Regular tap water is run over platinum and titanium plates which causes the exchange of ions that make the water more alkaline in its pH.